ARgruny/Data-Engineering-Projects/Capstone Project/README.md

 you can change the hardware by changing the number of nodes and the node type in the cluster.cfg file

-## Describe and gather Database
+## Describe and gather Data

 ### S&P 500 Stock List
 A list of stocks with the ticker code of each stock in the S&P 500.
-The data is from the official wiki of the S&P 500.
+The data is from the official [wiki](https://en.wikipedia.org/wiki/List_of_S%26P_500_companies) of the S&P 500.
 This extract will be used to query the yahoo finance API and gather most of the data.
 It contains 505 stocks and represents only a small part of the actual stock market.
-But it should be enough to test the infrstructure and ETL pipelines.
+But it should be enough to test the infrastructure and ETL pipelines.

 #### Data Columns
 - Ticker: char code of the stock. this will be used in the yahoo API.